Types of Muscular Dystrophy and Neuromuscular Diseases

 Childhood to early teens

 Symptoms include weakness and wasting of shoulder, upper arm, and shin muscles.
-Joint deformities are common. progression is slow.
+Joint deformities are common.
+The progress is slow.
 Sudden death may occur from cardiac problems.

 Facioscapulohumeral